-RapidiOnline supports a total of 3 different ways of accessing Microsoft Dynamics NAV and we can use the best way or ways in any given situation.
+RapidiOnline supports 3 different ways of accessing Microsoft Dynamics NAV allowing us to use the best way or ways in any given situation.
 Let me go through all these 3 different NAV supports below.

 1- Accessing NAV through C/Front